-Loading plate (FIG 66)
+Loading plate (FIG 55)

 When the machine is used without a timber cart the loading plate can be a good option when loading a drawn load.
 The loading plate makes it easy to winch up logs from behind.
-The loading plate is easy to retrofit.loading plate
+The loading plate is easy to retrofit.
+It is available in two versions.
+On the Flex model, it automatically follows the adjustable accessory mount when it is moved forward and backward.
+The other loading plate is handled manually.

-Combi-platform (FIG. 67)
+Combi-bed (FIG. 56)

-The combi-cart is a fixed cart without a tip function and with a high tailboard that can be opened.
-The combi-cart fit on the timber-cart (FIG 50).
-With the tailboard lowered it is easy to load and winch in elk and other loads from the behind.
+The combi-bed is a fixed bed without a tip function and with a high tailboard that can be opened.
+The combi-bed fits on the timber cart (FIG 50).
+With the tailboard lowered it is easy to load and winch in elk and other loads from behind.

-Tipping platform (FIG. 68)
+Tipping bed (FIG. 57)

-The cart is tippable in combination with the winch.
+The bed is tippable in combination with the winch.
 The side panels are removable.

-Spikes for the caterpillar track (FIG 69)
+Spikes for the caterpillar track (FIG 58)

-The caterpillar track can be equipped with spikes, that can be retrofitted.
+The caterpillar track can be equipped with spikes that can be retrofitted.
 The spikes are also fitted as standard on some models.